bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/PCB-files/V0.9/README.md

 V0.9: Only difference with V0.8 is the silkscreen.<BR>
 V0.8: R15 is no longer populated, changed resistor value R14 to 100 Ohm.<BR>
 V0.7: Removed wire bridge from V0.6 and added a ground plane.
 Layout is more compact.
 Moved around some components.
 Added vias for mounting.
 Changed EMS 12V pin header.<BR>
 V0.6: First production version.
-This version has an wire bridge.<BR>
+This version has a wire bridge.<BR>

 ## Top side
 ![Top view](https://raw.githubusercontent.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/master/Documentation/nefit-ems-bus-interface-PCB.jpg)